jackdesert/jackdesert.github.io/_posts/2018-07-05-common-challenges-uwsgi-nginx.markdown

 Next Steps
 ----------

-The next article will be how to add Emperor to this mix.
+The next article will be how to add Emperor and Systemd to this mix.
 Stay tuned.